sqlitecloud/sdk/JS/README.md

   response = {
     status: "success"
     data: {
-      channel: String, //the name of the table started listening correctly }
+      channel: String, //the name of the table listened correctly }
   }